lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 Arranging the windows can be convenient when working in both a terminal and notebook at the same time, or when using another notebook as a reference.

 **JupyterLab Autosaves Notebooks:**
-Note that JupyterLab autosaves your notebooks at a default rate of 2 minutes, as long as the notebook is in a directory with user write permission (see below).
+Note that JupyterLab autosaves your notebooks at a default rate of 2 minutes unless you are working in the directory "notebooks/tutorial-notebooks/", which is read-only (see next section).

 .. _NB-Intro-Use-Tutorial-NBs: